 Take Advantage of VA Benefits

 If your loved one was a veteran, some portion of your funeral costs may be covered.
 Check out the VA website to find out what you might qualify for.
 You might also ask about having a military funeral with the playing of taps, if this is what your loved one wished.

 The burial allowance is $300 for a non-service-connected death, and $1200 for a service-connected-death, available through reimbursement.

 If you’re really strapped, try using a popular crowdfunding site like GoFundMe or Deposit a Gift.
 This gives friends and family members the opportunity to show support by contributing to funeral costs.
 You can also ask people to contribute cash donations instead of giving flowers.

 Donate Your Body To Science

-This may be the cheapest option on our list.
+This may be the most affordable funeral option on our list, and possibly free.
 Donating your body for scientific research and education is completely free, and the organization you donate to will typically take responsibility for any costs associated with the donation.

 There are a few conditions, though.
 The body must be normal and intact, so this option will not work for you if it has been disfigured in any way.
 And you must be in relatively good health at the time of death.

 Another potential problem: you don’t get a say as to what the body will be used for.
 You must be OK with the idea that your body may be used for dissection, crash test experimentations, or really just about anything.
 If you don’t mind this, donating to science may be a perfect way to dispense with many of your funeral costs.